devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step5.md

 `cd -` This command will take you the previous directory that you were using.

-`cd ..` .. means parent directory and it takes you to the parent directory of the
+`cd ..` .. means parent directory and it takes you to the parent directory of the current directory